-SES, a Lithium-Metal Battery Supplier for Electric Vehicles, to List on NYSE via Combination With Ivanhoe Capital Acquisition Corp.
+SES, a Lithium-Metal battery supplier for electric vehicles, to list on NYSE via combination with Ivanhoe Capital Acquisition Corp.
 (NYSE: IVAN)

-SES Holdings Pte.
-Ltd. (“SES”), the world leader in the development and manufacturing of high-performance hybrid Lithium-Metal (Li-Metal) rechargeable batteries for electric vehicles (“EVs”), today announced it has entered into a definitive agreement for a business combination with Ivanhoe Capital Acquisition Corp. (“Ivanhoe”) (NYSE: IVAN), a publicly-listed special purpose acquisition company (SPAC).
+NEW YORK, July 13, 2021 /PRNewswire/ -- Ivanhoe Capital Acquisition Corp. ("Ivanhoe") (NYSE: IVAN), a publicly-listed special purpose acquisition company (SPAC), today announced it has entered into a definitive agreement for a business combination with SES Holdings Pte.
+Ltd. ("SES"), the world leader in the development and manufacturing of high-performance hybrid Lithium-Metal (Li-Metal) rechargeable batteries for electric vehicles ("EVs").

 The transaction will create the first publicly-traded hybrid Li-Metal battery company that combines the high energy density of Li-Metal with cost effective manufacturability at scale.
 The transaction is supported by strategic investors and global automakers that include General Motors (NYSE: GM), Hyundai Motor Company (KS: 005380) and Kia Corporation (KS: 000270), all of which are parties to existing automotive A-sample joint development agreements ("JDA") with SES, as well as Geely Holding Group (HK: 0175), SAIC Motor (SHA: 600104), LG Technology Ventures, and Foxconn (2354.TW), key global automakers and battery cell manufacturers in Asia, the world's largest EV market.